iaincollins/iaincollins/README.md

-_I'm an engineering lead with over 25 years of experience developing software for the web, desktop, server, mobile and network devices - including core networks - with contributions to open source spanning over two decades.
-Most of my recent contributions on GitHub are on side projects._
+I'm an engineering lead with >25 years experience developing software for the web, desktop, server, mobile and networks (including core networks) with contributions to open source spanning over two decades.
+Most of my recent contributions on GitHub are on side projects.

 # ✍ Side Projects

-Some recent side projects I've created.
+_Some recent side projects I've created._

 ## 🕹️ [ICARUS Terminal](https://github.com/iaincollins/icarus)